Bright Side Dental wants to do our best to help educate our patients.

 Acute Periodontitis – a painful swelling of the gum tissue caused by bacteria that’s trapped below the gum line.

-Apical Periodontitis – the loss of bone support at the end of the root caused y a dead nerve within the root canal of the tooth.
+Apical Periodontitis – the loss of bone support at the end of the root caused by a dead nerve within the root canal of the tooth.

 There are other relatively rare problems that we see from time to time.
 What you’re seeing is the basics and covers the vast majority of the patients that we see.

-- Numbness of the tongue or other area of the mouth.
+Numbness of the tongue or other areas of the mouth.

 There is a relationship between periodontal disease and heart disease.
 There is not enough evidence to clearly demonstrate a cause and effect relationship, but there is some evidence leaning in that direction.